microsoft/playwright/docs/src/codegen.md

 ## Emulate devices

-Record scripts and tests while emulating a mobile device using the `--device` option.
+Record scripts and tests while emulating a mobile device using the `--device` option which sets the viewport size and user agent among others.

 ```bash js
 npx playwright codegen --device="iPhone 11" playwright.dev